-Meyne Wyatt is an award winning Wongutha-Yamatji performer, writer and director.
+Meyne Wyatt is an award winning Wongutha-Yamatji writer, director and performer.

-After graduating from Australia’s National Institute of Dramatic Art as an actor, Meyne’s performance in Lachlan Philpott’s SILENT DISCO (Griffin Theatre Company) earned him an award for Best Newcomer at Sydney Theatre Awards.
-Other theatre performances have included KING LEAR, BLOODLAND (Sydney Theatre Company), PETER PAN, BURIED CITY (Belvoir) and GLORIA (Griffin Theatre Company).
+After graduating from Australia’s National Institute of Dramatic Art as an actor, Meyne’s performance in Lachlan Philpott’s SILENT DISCO at Griffin Theatre Company earned him the Sydney Theatre Award for Best Newcomer.
+Other theatre performances include: KING LEAR, BLOODLAND (Sydney Theatre Company); PETER PAN, BURIED CITY (Belvoir); and GLORIA (Griffin Theatre Company).

 Meyne’s television credits include the tele-movie THE BROKEN SHORE, and REDFERN NOW, for which he earned nominations for Most Outstanding Newcomer at the 2014 Logie Awards and an AACTA Award for Best Lead Actor in a Television Drama.
 From 2014 to 2016, Meyne appeared in NEIGHBOURS, making history as the first Indigenous actor to join the main cast.
 Following this, Meyne appeared in BLACK COMEDY, THE LEFTOVERS (HBO), the AACTA award winning series MYSTERY ROAD, LES NORTON, and PREPPERS.
 For film, Meyne has featured in THE SAPPHIRES, THE TURNING, and STRANGERLAND opposite Nicole Kidman and Hugo Weaving.